 The Association has maintained its sponsored membership scheme for professional colleagues who for financial or practical reasons find it difficult to pay their own fees to enable them to receive scientific knowledge and maintain technical contact with recent developments in groundwater science.
-At the end of 2012 membership of this scheme stood at its highest ever with 242 such members, and it is the intention to develop this aspect of the Association's charitable activity further.
-At the beginning of 2013 the sponsored membership scheme was reviewed to identify members who have been sponsored for substantial periods and whose personal career and national economic situations mean that they might now be able to pay for themselves, thus freeing up funds for new sponsored members.
-To provide support to this scheme, the Association established in 2009 a Sponsored Membership Fund of £10,000.
-In 2012, its fourth year of operation, £4747 was used to fund the sponsorship of 77 members of the Association, leaving a small balance of £148 at the end of the year.
-This Fund will need replenishment in 2013.
+At the end of 2013 membership of this scheme stood at its highest ever with 265 such members, and it is the intention to develop this aspect of the Association's charitable activity further.
+In 2013 the sponsored membership scheme was reviewed to identify members who have been sponsored for substantial periods and whose personal career and national economic situations mean that they might now be able to pay for themselves, thus freeing up funds for new sponsored members.
+To provide support to this, in 2009 the Association established a Sponsored Membership Fund of £10,000.
+In 2013, £4326 was used to fund the sponsorship of 137 members of the Association, leaving a balance of (£4,179) at the end of the year.
+This Fund will need replenishment in 2014, by way of a transfer from general funds.

 To further enhance its charitable activities in the field of education, in 2009 the Association established a separate Education and Development Fund with an initial amount of £10,000.
 This is intended to be used to support IAH members for educational, scientific, study and travel grants in the field of hydrogeology.
-In 2012, its fourth year of operation, a much larger total of £21,183 was disbursed.
-This was used to provide partial support to members of the Association to attend and present scientific papers at the IAH Congress in Niagara Falls, and £13,794 was provided to the IAH Karst Commission to support over a three year period the production of a map of the karstic regions of the world.
-This of course leaves a substantial negative balance of £16,801 which has been replenished by the transfer of £30,000 from general funds.
+In 2013, a total of £11,069 was disbursed.
+This was used primarily to provide partial support to members of the Association to attend and present scientific papers at the IAH Congress in Perth and to support the work of the IAH Karst Commission.
+This leaves a balance of £12,102.
 This and the Sponsored Membership Fund are reviewed at least once each year with a view to replenishing them as required and when the Association's finances permit.

 IAH continues to use its Burdon Fund and Network as its main focus for supporting the work of groundwater professionals in the developing world.
-To take account of the targets established for water within the UN's Millennium Development Goals, the Association has continued to direct its efforts towards Africa.
-The Network undertook a free book distribution to its African members during 2012 to a value of £5,527.
-To strengthen the work and the reach of the Burdon Network, a Memorandum of Understanding has been established with the African Groundwater Network, and £1,482 from the Burdon Fund was used to provide support in training materials and participant costs to a training course in Zambia undertaken by the Network.
-During 2012 £7,010 was disbursed by the Burdon Fund, leaving an end of year balance of £50,364.
-Discussions are underway on potential expenditure during 2013.
+The Association has continued to direct its efforts towards Africa.
+Having undertaken a free book distribution to the African members of IAH in 2012, this was not repeated in 2013.
+To strengthen the work and the reach of the Burdon Network, a Memorandum of Understanding has been established with the African Groundwater Network.
+Thus, £6334 from the Burdon Fund was used to provide support in training materials and participant costs to two groundwater management training courses undertaken by the African Groundwater Network in Bamako (Mali) and Porto Novo (Benin).
+During 2013 £6,334 was disbursed by the Burdon Fund, leaving an end of year balance of £44,030.